jqueryscript/ChatGPT-Resources/README.md

 - [promptlib](https://github.com/jmpaz/promptlib) - A collection of prompts and wrappers for ChatGPT & GPT-3.
 - [ChatGPT-MidJourney-prompt](https://github.com/awekrx/ChatGPT-MidJourney-prompt) - A ChatGPT based prompt generation model for MidJorney.
 - [click-prompt](https://github.com/prompt-engineering/click-prompt) - Streamline your prompt design, with ClickPrompt, you can easily view, share, and run these prompts with just one click.
+- [markprompt](https://github.com/motifland/markprompt) - Open-source GPT-4 platform for Markdown, Markdoc and MDX with built-in analytics
+- [prompt-layer-library](https://github.com/MagnivOrg/prompt-layer-library) - Maintain a log of your prompts and OpenAI API requests.
+Track, debug, and replay old completions.

 ## Misc
 - [chatgpt-python](https://github.com/labteral/chatgpt-python) - Unofficial Python SDK for OpenAI's ChatGPT.